philipyun/Code-Examples/C-Projects/grep/README.md

+# Search: A Parallel Grep

-a C implementation of a small subset of the Unix Command Grep
+C implementation of a small subset of the Unix Command Grep

-compile:
+## Compile:

-gcc -std=c99 -o search search.c
+`gcc -std=c99 -o search search.c`

-usage:
+## Usage:

-search pattern file
+`search pattern [files...]`

+## About:

+Uses Unix pthreads to search multiple files against a pattern in parallel.